glpi-project/doc/source/modules/assets/softwares.rst

 Some fields are specific in the software form:

 - **Update** is an information, with no processing associated and which tells whether the software is an update of another software
-- **Category** allows to group softwares in the list of softwares of a computer
+- **Category** allows to group softwares in the list of softwares of an asset
 - **Can be associated with a ticket** defines whether the software can be seen in the drop-down list "Hardware" of a  ticket